MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/getting-started/winGettingStarted.md

 ---
-ms.date:  08/15/2019
-keywords:  dsc,powershell,configuration,setup
+description: This topic explains how to get started using PowerShell Desired State Configuration (DSC) for Windows. ms.date: 08/15/2019
 title: Get started with Desired State Configuration (DSC) for Windows
-description: This topic explains how to get started using PowerShell Desired State Configuration (DSC) for Windows.
 ---

 # Get started with Desired State Configuration (DSC) for Windows